-Disloyalty is not an infection that spreads from one employee to another.
-A loyal employee's sincerity is not affected by an instant.
+Disloyalty is not an infection that spreads from one employee to another, and a loyal employee's sincerity is not affected by an instant.
 Sometimes, employers doubt all their workers because of one disloyal act by an employee.

 Such actions show unprofessionalism on the employer's part.
 Furthermore, it harms the working environment and may alter your loyal employees.
 It is crucial to stay calm and not judge the whole staff.

 These are 3 of the crucial points employers must keep in mind for employee loyalty.

-Now, let’s look at the points on how you can improve the loyalty of employees.
+Now, let's look at how you can improve employees' loyalty.

 How to Improve Employee Loyalty in the Workplace

 1. Competitive and Appropriate Compensation Plan

 An attractive package never ceases to amaze employees.
-To gain the loyalty of your employees, you must offer them competitive compensation.
-It means providing a salary as per the market conditions with perks and benefits.
+To gain the loyalty of your employees, you must offer them competitive compensation, and it means providing a salary per the market conditions with perks and benefits.

-Also, regular employee promotion increment are vital as well.
-It shows a company’s commitment to its workers.
-This helps build employee loyalty.
+Also, regular employee promotion increments are vital as well, and it shows a company's commitment to its workers, which helps build employee loyalty.

 2. Hiring through Referrals

-One way to increase loyalty is to build a friendly working environment where workers are loyal to each other.
+One way to increase employee loyalty is to build a friendly working environment where workers are loyal to each other.
 In this, hiring through referrals goes a long way.
 So, you must have employee referral programs.

 Data published in Medium show that employee retention is 45% in hires made through referrals than 20% compared to other sources.
 This higher retention shows employee loyalty.
-Also, it costs and takes less time to hire through referrals.
-It is for these reasons why you must hire through referrals.
+Also, it costs and takes less time to hire through referrals, and it is for these reasons you must hire through referrals.

 3. Control to the Employees

 Give more control to the employees for their work.
-You must give your workers the authority and flexibility to make decisions. creative in their problem-solving approach, flexible timing in remote workers with proper work from home setup assistance, etc.
+You must give your workers the authority and flexibility to make decisions, be creative in their problem-solving approach, flexible timing in remote workers with good work from home setup assistance, etc.

-These actions help with employee satisfaction, which is vital for employee loyalty.
+These actions increase employee turnover and help with employee satisfaction.
+Hence are vital for employee loyalty.